Sanna0908/Sanna0908/README.md

-- 👋 Hi, I’m @Sanna0908
+- Hi, I’m Sarah
-- 👀 I’m interested in coffee
-- 🌱 I’m currently learning about the best coffee in the world
-- 💞️ I’m looking to collaborate on projects about coffee
+- I like coffee and video games.
+And Dogs :3
+- Probably gaming at the moment - busy healing the team

-Cofe is special
+Cofe is special <3